 Warning signs of retinoblastoma

 It's important to be aware of the warning signs of retinoblastoma.
-Two common signs are:
+The signs may include:

-- the pupil looking odd – usually, the affected pupil reflects white, like a cat's eye (see the picture on this page).
-This may be spotted in photos, where only the healthy eye appears red from the flash, or it may be noticed in a dark room or a room lit by artificial light
+- Abnormal reflex in the pupil – usually, the affected pupil reflects white, like a cat's eye (see the picture on this page).
+This may be spotted in photos, where only the healthy eye appears red from the flash, or it may be noticed in a dark room or a room lit by artificial light.

 Sometimes, the iris (the coloured part of the eye) may change colour, or the child may complain that they cannot see as well as they used to.

 These signs may be due to something other than retinoblastoma, but you should still get them checked by a GP immediately.
-The GP should carry out a red reflex assessment (PDF, 314Kb).
+The GP should carry out a red reflex assessment.

 It is unusual for retinoblastoma to progress unnoticed until the child is older than five.
-In these rare cases, the eye may be red, sore or swollen, and there may be loss of vision.
+In these rare cases, the eye may be red, sore or swollen, and there may be loss of vision in the affected eye.